Chasing the Light: Sunset Hikes in Sedona

 Bell Rock & Courthouse Butte Loop

 This loop is a great choice for a more mellow experience.
 It winds through open desert and around two impressive rock formations.
-While not as elevated as other options, the loop offers great visibility and an easy return route once the sun has gone down.
+While not as elevated as other options, the loop offers beautiful sunset views and an easy return route once the sun has gone down.

 Mescal Mountain Loop

 This beginner-friendly hike weaves through the Mescal Trail, Long Canyon Trail, and Deadman’s Pass Trail.
-The route showcases a variety of terrain and views, from desert flats to sweeping vistas of Sedona’s most iconic formations.
+The route showcases a variety of terrain and views, from desert flats to sweeping vistas of Sedona scenic views.
 It’s an excellent option for hikers looking for something scenic and approachable in the late afternoon.

 Mitten Ridge

 For the more adventurous hiker, this loop offers outstanding views in one of the most scenic corners of Sedona.
 It follows the path of old wagon roads, climbing to a slickrock saddle high above Bear Wallow Canyon and Oak Creek Canyon.
-The reward is 360-degree views and a quiet sense of awe as the sun drops below the horizon.
+The reward is 360-degree views and a quiet sense of awe as the sun drops below the horizon, perfect if you're wondering where to watch sunset in Sedona.

 Exploring Sedona with a Local Lens

 If you're unfamiliar with Sedona’s trails, local insight makes a big difference.
-Knowing which trailheads fill up early, how long each hike realistically takes, and which routes offer the best light near sunset can completely change your experience.
+Knowing which trailheads fill up early, what time is sunset in Sedona Arizona, how long each hike realistically takes, and which routes offer the best light can completely change your experience.

 Making a Day of It

 While sunset hikes are a highlight, Sedona has plenty of beautiful trails that are worth exploring earlier in the day.
-Pairing a morning hike with an evening trail gives you a broader view of the landscape and a chance to experience Sedona’s changing light.
+Pairing a morning hike with an evening trail gives you a broader view of the landscape and a chance to experience Sedona scenic viewpoints in different light.

 Some popular daytime options include: